molaco/workflow-manager/workflow-manager/ARCH.md

 1. Workflow writes logs to stderr pipe
 2. Pipe buffer fills up (4-64KB)
 3. Workflow blocks waiting to write more logs
-4. Async parser holds `executions` lock while processing
+4. Async parser holds `executions` lock while processing (runtime.rs:267)
-5. Other parser waits for same lock
+5. Other parser waits for same lock (runtime.rs:326)
+6. Both parsers compete for `logs_buffer` lock too (runtime.rs:285, 338)
-6. Pipes not drained fast enough
+7. Pipes not drained fast enough (5-10x slower than threads)
-7. **Deadlock**: Workflow waiting to write, parsers fighting over lock
+8. **Deadlock**: Workflow waiting to write, parsers fighting over locks

 **Manual launch doesn't have this issue** because OS threads drain pipes as fast as the OS can schedule them, with no lock contention between readers.
+Each thread has its own Arc to the output buffer - no shared HashMap to serialize access.

 ## Why Can't They Use The Same Code?